tvolkirch/CardVault/README.md

 Add more accessibility as needed and test with screen readers.

-# Release Notes
+# Release Notes (in reverse order)

-Converted this project to use git.
+Added better comments in the main app file.
+Changed the spinner.
+Made the search overlay translucent.

 Fixed search overlay to not affect scroll position.
 Added spinner on initial page load.
 Improved some background colors.

+Converted this project to use git.